mdibra/TwitchTv/Next steps.md

-Adding the two unvaild channels :  brunofin and comster404 to the stremers array.
+Adding the two invaild channels :  brunofin and comster404 to the stremers array.

 Making the  all, online and offline buttons.

+Fix the code